Skip to content

 # Get the number of members from this lobby from Steam

-var MEMBERS: int = Steam.getNumLobbyMembers(LOBBY_ID)
+var num_of_members: int = Steam.getNumLobbyMembers(lobby_id)

 # Get the data of these players from Steam

-for MEMBER in range(0, MEMBERS):
+for this_member in range(0, num_of_members):

 # Get the member's Steam ID

-var MEMBER_STEAM_ID: int = Steam.getLobbyMemberByIndex(LOBBY_ID, MEMBER)
+var member_steam_id: int = Steam.getLobbyMemberByIndex(lobby_id, this_member)

 # Get the member's Steam name

-var MEMBER_STEAM_NAME: String = Steam.getFriendPersonaName(MEMBER_STEAM_ID)
+var member_steam_name: String = Steam.getFriendPersonaName(member_steam_id)

 # Add them to the list

-This will get the lobby members from Steam then loop through and get their names and Steam ID's then append them to our LOBBY_MEMBERS array for later use.
-You can then display this list in your lobby room.
+This will get the lobby members from Steam then loop through and get their names and Steam ID's then append them to our lobby_members

 Persona Changes / Avatars / Names

 Sometimes you will see that a user's name and avatar, sometimes one or the other, won't immediately show up correctly.
 This is because our local user only really knows about friends and players they have played with; whatever is stored in local cache.
-A bit after a lobby is joined, this data will be sent by Steam which triggers a persona_state_change callback.
-You will want to update your player list to reflect this and get the correct name and avatar for unknown players.
-Our connect _on_Persona_Change() function will do that:

 # A user's information has changed

-func _on_Persona_Change(steam_id: int, _flag: int) -> void:
+func _on_persona_change(this_steam_id: int, _flag: int) -> void:

 # Make sure you're in a lobby and this user is valid or Steam might spam your console log

-if LOBBY_ID > 0:
+if lobby_id > 0:

-print("[STEAM] A user ("+str(steam_id)+") had information change, update the lobby list")
+print("A user (%s) had information change, update the lobby list" % this_steam_id)

 # Update the player list